agravier/crdt-study/README.md

   lookup(a: Atom) → Boolean
 ```

+Now, the `LWWGraph` will be similar, but reflect the operations expected from a
+graph.

 Edges are serializable, unordered pairs of atoms.
 Assuming that `Pair<A>` is a
 suitable type to represents an unordered pair, we have: